k-malathi/CODSOFT/Task-2-TicTacToeAI/README.md

 # Task 2 - Tic Tac Toe AI

-Game where user plays against computer.
+A simple AI game where user plays against computer.

+---

 ##  Features
-- AI opponent
+- 3x3 board game
+- Player vs Computer
-- Random moves
+- Random AI moves

-- Terminal game
+---

-## Run
+##  How to Run
 python app.py

+---

+##  Example
+You choose X or O and play in terminal